Jax: I think we all wish you'd had this moment in private!

 However they decide to handle it, the unwilling interloper will remain onscreen as they try not to hear, possibly as a Funny Background Event.
 They will usually be male, because Men Are Tough and hate feelings.
 The people having the discussion will usually have totally forgotten their presence and carry on as if they're not there.

 Contrast with Talk About That Thing, where the pair excuse themselves before having it out, and Take Five, where the third party is given an excuse to leave.
-Overt Operative would be a variant involving The Masquerade rather than emotional issues.
+Overt Operative and Publicly Discussing the Secret are variants involving The Masquerade rather than emotional issues.

 - Chapter 5 of Black Mask has Sirius getting caught by his father while he's snooping around the Malfoy Manor as a part of his mission for Dumbledore.
 While the two of them argue, his mother walks in the room and he is forced to transform into his Animagus form so that he doesn't get into more trouble with her.
 Walburga begins to fight with her husband over their Christmas plans, not realising that the dog is her son and an unwilling audience to their argument.
 Sirius, unable to escape from the room, hides under the table while his parents yell at each other.

 - Total Trauma: In "You're Tearing This Family Apart," Cameron gets caught in a heated argument between Mike and Zoey over Zoey's sexual image.
 Their speech bubbles appear to fall on his shoulders, as if he's literally crushed by the weight of the conversation.

 - In Star Trek II: The Wrath of Khan, Kirk and Carol Marcus have an intense discussion about their past relationship and their adult son.
 In the background is a recovering Chekov, who is clearly still conscious as he's holding a bandage to his ear, but decides to keep his eyes closed as if he's asleep.